JeffersonLab/clara-docs/docs/quickstart/cpp.md

 link: C++
 ---

-## Creating an engine
+## Creating a service engine

-To create an engine, the class `clara::Engine` must be extended.
+To create a service engine, the class `clara::Engine` must be extended.
-As example, the header file for `simple_engine.hpp` would look like this:
+As example, the header file `simple_engine.hpp` would look like this:

 ```cpp
 #ifndef SIMPLE_SERVICE_HPP